DELLA HEIMAN goldkind

 He loves working with quality ingredients, bold flavors, healthy preparations, and fresh, from-scratch cooking, so della bowls is a natural fit for Jose.

-Jose has a close family, comprised of his wife and son, mother and father, sister, mother-in-law, and sister-in-law.
+Jose has a close family, comprised of his son, mother, father and sister.

 When he’s not working, he likes to go to the park with his son, run long distances, and watch old movies.